practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 -	Cut power to DC motor in case of out of bounds operation for experiments that require this function.

--	(Maybe) Set boundaries of operation for Servo motor.
-Alert user if approaching limits.
+-	Set boundaries of operation for Servo motor.
 Cut power/control if limits breached.

 - 	Set hard limits of operation for stepper motor using limit switches.
 Alert the user & cut stepper motor if switches are actuated.